Bendlerblock: 20 July plot

 In the early 1940s, the OKH Army Office under the leadership of General Friedrich Olbricht became the focus of military resistance to the Nazi regime.
 In October 1943, Colonel Claus von Stauffenberg was transferred to the General Army Office as chief of staff.

-It was at the Bendlerblock that Stauffenberg and Major General Henning von Tresckow secretly modified the Wehrmacht "Operation Valkyrie" plan for the suppression of a possible revolt into a scheme for a coup attempt upon an assassination on Hitler.
+It was at the Bendlerblock that Stauffenberg and Major General Henning von Tresckow secretly modified the Wehrmacht "Operation Valkyrie" plan for the suppression of a possible revolt into a scheme for a coup attempt upon an assassination of Hitler.
 Stauffenberg's position gave him direct access to situation briefings in Hitler's Wolf's Lair headquarters in East Prussia.
 On 20 July 1944, he set the fuse of a bomb there and immediately returned to Berlin.